Balsha98/Repository-JokeGenerator/README.md

-# JokeGenerator - Joke Generator Website
+# JokeGenerator - Joke Generator Web Application

 A simple and fun web application that generates random jokes to brighten your day!
 Built with vanilla JavaScript and powered by the JokeAPI.